D-Day at 80: Commemorating the Allied advance – DW – 06/05/2024

 The first German chancellor to attend the D-Day celebrations was Gerhard Schröder, in 2004.
 Today, the participation of the former enemy, Germany, has become widely accepted.
 Chancellor Olaf Scholz also intends to take part.

 This year, one of the most sensitive issues was whether to invite a representative from Russia.
-D-Day was the beginning of a "second front" in the war, which Soviet leader Josef Stalin had been calling for urgently following the German attack on the Soviet Union in 1941.
-With an estimated 20 million, the Soviet Union had by far the highest number of casualties of all parties in the war.
+D-Day was the beginning of a "second front" in the war, which Soviet leader Josef Stalin had urgently been calling for following the German attack on the Soviet Union in 1941.
+With an estimated 20 million dead, the Soviet Union had by far the highest number of casualties of all parties in the war.

 To honor the Soviet contribution to the victory over Nazi Germany, the French hosts invited Russian President Vladimir Putin to the 60th and even the 70th D-Day anniversaries.
 The latter took place in 2014, just weeks after the Russian annexation of the Crimean Peninsula.

 "After 1989/'90, there was great euphoria that the world would be more peaceful, that Russia, as a democratic state, would adopt the Western model of society," Lieb said.
-That, he added, changed completely with Russia's full-fledged war on Ukraine in 2022.
+That, he added, changed completely with the start of Russia's full-fledged war on Ukraine in 2022.

-Despite criticism from the US, UK and Germany, French leaders had considered inviting the Russian ambassador to attend the commemoration ceremony, but ultimately decided against it.
+Despite criticism from the US, UK and Germany, French leaders had considered inviting the Russian ambassador to attend this year's 80th commemoration ceremony, but ultimately decided against it.

 Instead, Ukrainian President Volodymyr Zelenskyy will travel to France.
-Together with Macron, US President Joe Biden, Britain's Prince William, Germany's Scholz, some of the last surviving veterans, and other state guests, he will commemorate 80 years since the original D-Day on the beach in Normandy.
+Together with Macron, US President Joe Biden, Britain's Prince William, Germany's Scholz, some of the last surviving veterans and other state guests, he will commemorate 80 years since the original D-Day on the beaches of Normandy.

 This article was originally written in German.